Bouke/SRP/README.md

 More information can be found in the [documentation](http://boukehaarsma.nl/SRP).

+## Compatibility with other implementations

+I like to believe this implementation does correctly implements the RFC.
+However not all implementations do and might result in not being able to authenticate accross implementations.
+And subtle differences might result in low failure rates due to the randomness this protocol includes.

+* Python: ❌ [srp][2] is not compatible; it doesn't correctly calculate `k`.
+* Python: ✅ [srptools][3] is compatible.

 ## References

 * [RFC 2945 - The SRP Authentication and Key Exchange System][0]